newlongtonscouts/be-prepared-template/README.md

-# A Template Scout Group Website powered by Jekyll
+# be-prepared-template - A Template Scout Group Website powered by Jekyll